-A strange time to talk about capital gains tax on gilts.
-In the midst of a year in which they’ve delivered historic losses!
+A strange time to talk about capital gains tax on gilts1 – after two years of historic losses from government bonds!

-Gilts have now fallen so sharply that their expected return profile has changed dramatically.
+But the less appreciated thing is that gilts – and other bonds – fell so sharply that their expected return profile has now changed dramatically.

-A capital loss was guaranteed, sooner or later.
-That was because the money you’d get back when the gilt was redeemed would be less than you’d paid when you bought the gilt above par value.
+This meant a capital loss was guaranteed, sooner or later, because the money you’d get back when the gilt was redeemed would be less than you’d paid when you bought the gilt above par value.

-Now though, the vast majority of gilts are priced below par.
+Now though, most gilts are priced below par.

 So as well as the regular coupons you receive as a holder of a gilt – interest, essentially – you’ll also make a profitable capital gain if you own the gilt when it matures.